nais/dashboards/README.md

 All dashboards are defined in the `src` directory.
 The `src` directory contains a set of Jsonnet files that define the dashboards.
 A helper script `g.libsonnet` is used to import the Grafonnet library.

-Most dasbhoards follow the following structure:
+Most dashboards follow the following structure:

 - `src/<dashboard-name>-main.libsonnet`: The main dashboard definition.
 - `src/<dashboard-name>-variables.libsonnet`: The variable definitions.